jhurray/Ladybug/README.md

 If you are decoding from an already encoded `JSONCodable` object, returning `nil` is fine.

-If you are decoding from a `URLResponse`, returning nil can lead to an exception being thrown.
+If you are decoding from a `URLResponse`, returning nil can lead to an error being thrown.

 ## Class Conformance to `JSONCodable` <a name="class-conformance"></a>